 Top Ten Reasons To Visit Lajitas Golf ResortWe hadn't been to , one of our favorite Texas resorts, for awhile so we packed the bags and golf clubs and set off on a 7 hour drive from Austin to Lajitas.
-It's a long drive but as the Lajitas motto states "the destination is well worth the journey" and here's why we keep coming back to Lajitas Golf Resort and why you need to add Lajitas Golf Resort to your bucket list:
+It's a long drive but as the Lajitas motto states "the destination is well worth the journey!"
+Here are the top 10 reason why we keep coming back to Lajitas Golf Resort and why you need to add Lajitas Golf Resort to your bucket list:

 All of that is outstanding but the hallmark of the Resort is Black Jack's Crossing Golf Course.
 In 2009 record Rio Grande floods overtook and damaged most of the course - the irrigation system was washed out and mud 3 feet deep covered several holes.
-Shortly after the flooding, the Resort hired professional golfer Lanny Wadkins to begin a complete redesign of the course, which reopened in 2010 as Black Jack's Crossing Golf Course.
+Shortly after the flooding, the Resort hired professional golfer Lanny Watkins to begin a complete redesign of the course, which reopened in 2010 as Black Jack's Crossing Golf Course.
 Wow, what an impressive 18 holes of golf.
 You won't believe you're in Texas and during your round you'll encounter:

 It's not surprising that Black Jack's Crossing jumped to the top of our Best of Texas Resort Courses List and the Best Courses in Texas List. - from our perspective it just doesn't get any better.
 Not only that but Black Jack's Crossing has been voted:

 - #1 Course You Can Play in Texas by The Dallas Morning News

 - Most Beautiful Golf Course in Texas by Golf Magazine

 - #2 Course You Can Play in Texas by Golfweek Magazine

 You need to add this course to your Texas Golf Course Bucket List.
 Read our review of Black Jack's Crossing Golf Course to learn more about this outstanding golf course.